-101. There are no rules for reconciliation at the polling station.
-A rule should be introduced for the case that d) (number of voters that took part in the elections) is a higher number than c) (number of voters who were delivered ballot papers; the ballot stuffing situation), e.g. a recount and an entry in the protocol, and another rule if d) is substantially lower than c) (number of voters who were delivered ballot papers) (e.g. recount if there is more than 2% missing, which is less serious).

-49. Most of the reported suggestions are technical solutions meant to improve the rules that are already provided in the vote counting provisions, at chapter 10 of the Code.
-However, none of these recommendations have been implemented.
-In particular, no rule has been introduced, for example to address cases when discrepancies between the recorded numbers in the protocol and the number of ballot papers found in the ballot box differ and suggest irregularities might have occurred.
-Consideration should be given to make it compulsory for the relevant DEC to review the count and to take action in cases of discrepancies in the reconciliation.

-50. The source of the figures entered into protocols should be made absolutely clear: Both the number based upon the number of signatures in the voters' lists and the actual number of ballots in the ballot box should be entered into the protocol separately.
+- 101. There are no rules for reconciliation at the polling station.
+A rule should be introduced for the case that d) (number of voters that took part in the elections) is a higher number than c) (number of voters who were delivered ballot papers; the ballot stuffing situation), e.g. a recount and an entry in the protocol, and another rule if d) is substantially lower than c) (number of voters who were delivered ballot papers) (e.g. recount if there is more than 2% missing, which is less serious). - 53.
+Most of the reported suggestions are technical solutions meant to improve the rules that are already provided in the vote counting provisions, at chapter 10 of the Code.
+No rule has been introduced, for example to address cases when discrepancies between the recorded numbers in the protocol and the number of ballot papers found in the ballot box differ and suggest irregularities might have occurred.
+The use of counterfoils has been introduced as an additional security mechanism.
+Yet, such a mechanism will not be effective if actions are not taken when figures do not match.
+Consideration should therefore be given to make it compulsory for the relevant DEC to review the count and to take action in cases of discrepancies in the reconciliation. - 54.
+The amendments to Articles 56 and 58 do meet some of the comments of the 2004 Joint Recommendations regarding the reconciliation of votes during the count.
+Two more reconciliation records have been introduced on polling stations' protocols.
+They include the two differences first between: (f) the number of ballots received by voters and number of voters that have participated in voting; and between (g) the number of ballots received by voters and number of coupons detached from the ballots. - 55.
+Yet, the code does not specify how those numbers are obtained.
+It is suggested that the "number of ballots received" is calculated based on the number of signatures in the voters register, and that the number of voters "who have participated" is obtained from the number of ballots found in the ballot box.
+The distinction between both numbers has often not been understood in the past.
+If not in the Electoral Code, this question should at least be clarified in the relevant instruction from the CEC, as well as on Polling station and District election commission protocol forms, as described in Article 59.2.
+Furthermore, the 2004 Joint Recommendations also suggested that there should be a re-count at polling station level in cases when these numbers differed by more than 2%. - 56.
+Finally, it is still not clearly provided that the number of signatures on the voters' list and the number of counterfoils should be counted and these numbers entered in the protocol before opening the ballot box.
+Such clarification could prevent possible practices to take shortcuts by entering the number of ballot papers found in the ballot box in all fields, as has been observed in the past.